 If you're a private tenant, landlord or homeowner living in Barnsley you could benefit from energy saving measures with Better Homes Barnsley.

-Hundreds of residents across the borough have already benefitted from our latest approved energy efficiency scheme, and are now enjoying warmer homes and cheaper fuel bills thanks to the installation of:
+Hundreds of residents across the borough have already benefited from our latest approved energy efficiency scheme, and are now enjoying warmer homes and cheaper fuel bills thanks to the installation of:

 Better Homes Barnsley can access government funding to support this type of work and this means that in some cases we are able to offer the work at subsidised rates.
 If you're on a low income you may be able to access additional funding to help towards the cost of the work.
 Finance packages are also available.